 Social media

-Many sextortion scams start with seemingly harmless encounters over social media or dating sites.
+A sextortion campaign might start with a seemingly harmless encounter over social media or a dating site.
 Eventually, the perpetrator will coerce the victim into sending explicit images, getting naked on camera, or performing sexual acts while on camera.
 The resulting images and videos can then be held to ransom.

 Related: How to protect your privacy on Facebook